 Rede de Bibliotecas Escolares

-With a degree in Philosophy and a Master in Communication Sciences, she is currently Regional Coordinator of the School Library Network (RBE) in Lisbon and a member of the National Coordinating Office.
-Participated in forums as author and co-author of various communications and co-organized various initiatives, such as congresses and seminars, in the field of Media Education.
-Collaborates regularly in projects for the Universities of Minho and Lusófona in partnership with RBE, in the same area.
-She is also a member of the team that coordinates the “Media@ção” contest and an instructor in the fields of Communication and School Libraries.
+With a bachelor degree in Philosophy and a master degree in Communication Sciences she is currently Regional Coordinator of the School Libraries Network (SLN) in Lisbon and a collaborator in the Coordinating Office.
+In the field of Media Education, she has participated in forums as author and co-author of several communications and co-organized congresses and seminars.
+She collaborates regularly on projects at the Universities of Minho and Lusófona in the field of Media Education in partnership with SLN.
+She is a member of the coordinating team of the contest Media@ção aimed to promoting competent, critical, responsible and creative use of the media as instruments of freedom of information and expression.
+She is also a trainer in the fields of Communication, Media and Literacy and School Libraries.

 PhD in Education Sciences from the University of Porto in 2020, Carolina Jardim has built her academic path developing qualitative research with young people, especially in the field of civic participation.
 During her Master’s degree she did a study with an ethnographic approach on European youth volunteering, entitled “Coming from Europe…meanings and commitments of an experience of European Voluntary Service”.
 As part of her PhD, she developed a multi-case study on the participation of young people with a migrant background entitled “The participation of young people with a migrant background: the multifaceted role of immigrant associations in Portugal”.